M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 I’d spent my whole life on Windows, but I figured it was time to see what Linux had to offer.
 So I installed Mint.
 But no way was I putting that shit on my main machine!
 Homie had games to play, and the idea of running stuff through Wine?
 Laughable.
 Back then, Linux gaming meant _only_ playing what was precompiled for Linux.

 Fast forward a few years, and as my technical chops have matured, I keep circling back to Linux as my daily driver.
-There are just so many benefits it’s a better environment in so many ways:
+There are just so many benefits it’s a better environment in so many ways.

+"Here's where I land on it now:

 Want to code? → Linux.
 Want containers? → Linux.